magiruuvelvet/OTPGen/README.md

 make
 ```

-After compilation copy the `OTPGenTests` binary to the `Tests` directory of this repository
+After compilation copy the `otpgen-tests` binary to the `Tests` directory of this repository
 and run it.
 Alternatively if you are using an IDE, just set the working directory of the
 test binary to the `Tests` directory.
 This is required for external files to be found.